Discovering Conservation Laws using Optimal Transport and Manifold Learning: Proposed Manifold Learning Approach

 To efficiently compute an entropy regularized form of this optimization problem, we use the Sinkhorn algorithm \cite{NIPS2013_af21d0c9} and estimate the Wasserstein distance as a debiased Sinkhorn divergence \cite{pmlr-v119-janati20a}.

 One important subtlety in this construction is the choice of the ground metric for optimal transport.
 As previously mentioned, we use a Euclidean metric on the phase space, which implicitly imposes a choice of units to make the phase space dimensionless.
 In fact, there is no canonical choice for the ground metric, and different choices result in different Wasserstein metrics on the shape space.
+While, in theory, information about all conserved quantities will be embedded in the resulting distance matrix regardless of the choice of metric, the metric ultimately determines how easy it is to access this information.
 For example, when multiple conserved quantities are present, the relative effect of each conserved quantity on the computed Wasserstein distances will determine how prominent each conserved quantity is and how easily it is identified using manifold learning.
 To partially mitigate this issue and improve consistency, we normalize each component of our data to have a maximum absolute value of 1 before computing the pairwise Wasserstein distances.

+Finally, using the Wasserstein distance provides our approach with a tremendous amount of robustness (Appendix \ref{apx:robust}), but also makes it susceptible to certain kinds of sampling inhomogeneity.
+See Appendix \ref{apx:samplinginhom} for a more detailed discussion of this trade off.